 Advanced Placement and Exams

-The Advanced Placement (AP) Program, a national nonprofit educational association of colleges, universities and high schools, monitors introductory-level college curricula and then designs courses, materials, and professional development to deliver the curricula in middle schools and high schools.
+The Advanced Placement (AP) Program, a national non-profit educational association of colleges, universities and high schools, monitors introductory-level college curriculum and then designs courses, materials, and professional development to deliver the curricula in middle schools and high schools.
 National examinations are administered to measure the knowledge and skills of students who have taken AP courses.
 The program encourages colleges and universities to grant credit and/or advanced placement to students representative of their achievement.